 One of the key methods that UCaaS data centers use is known as multi-factor authentication (MFA).
 MFA helps to protect your organization against breaches due to lost or stolen credentials with strong authentication.
 This method adds a layer of protection to the sign-in process.
-When accessing to accounts or apps, users provide additional identity verification, such as scanning a fingerprint or entering a code received by phone.
+When accessing accounts or apps, users provide additional identity verification, such as scanning a fingerprint or entering a code received by phone.

 Also, data centers have reliable power systems in case of an outage, as well as incident response, disaster recovery (DR) and continuity plans reducing business downtime.

-Unfortunately, the interception becomes much easier with VoIP, but to prevent any kind of cyber attack, cloud providers must ensure a safe line network.
+Unfortunately, the interception becomes much easier with VoIP, but to prevent any kind of cyber-attack, cloud providers must ensure a safe line network.
 A method to secure your communications is by having (especially at endpoints) a Secure Real – Time Transport Protocol (SRTP).
 Which adds security features, such as message authentication, confidentiality, and response protection.

 UCaaS is more than voice communications.
-All your instant messaging, video conferencing, and files also pass thorugh this online system.
+All your instant messaging, video conferencing, and files also pass through this online system.
 That’s why an end-to-end encryption is required to protect all your data.
 Both, in transit and stored.